rubensantibanezacosta/Ocio_Open_Angular_Frontend/docs/Usability.md

 elegant, simple, in which overload is avoided.
 This helps your good operation, and to focus the attention of the user who manages it on the aspects that you will use.

+- You will have a dark theme, if you wish:

 ### Menus